-Within the remainder of this report, the data for 2022/23 will largely include reports for COVID-19 vaccines, but will be compared to data for 2021/22 which excluded COVID-19 vaccines.
-This is because of a change in the way adverse reactions to COVID-19 vaccines are reported, as this is now done via the standard Yellow Card reporting pathway rather than via a dedicated COVID-19 platform.
+Within the remainder of this report, the data for 2022/23 will largely include reports for COVID-19 vaccines but will be compared to data for 2021/22 which excluded COVID-19 vaccines.
+This is because of a change in the way adverse reactions to COVID-19 vaccines are reported, as these reports are processed via the standard Yellow Card reporting pathway rather than via a dedicated COVID-19 workstream.